 Similar liaison takes place between KS4 and KS5.
 Transition visits are set up for those students leaving Ecclesbourne and moving onto College or similar.
 School liaises fully with other providers to ensure that they are aware of any additional needs students have.
-Careers advisers and MAT are involved in this process and are available to support the student with transfer to college.
+Careers advice is offered within this process and support can be provided for a student hoping to transfer to college.